 You must have heard it said that the value of diamonds decreases over time, but the value of gold remains stable.
 Due to its intrinsic value and limited supply, gold is considered a safe-haven investment during times of economic uncertainty.

-- Observation Skill Test: If you have Eagle Eyes find the Word Revenge among Revenue in 8 Secs
+- Observation Skill Test: If you have Eagle Eyes find the Word sailer among tailer in 20 Secs

-- Observation Skills Test: Can you find the Odd Polar Bear in 10 Seconds?
+- Observation Skills Test: Can You Spot the Different Clown in 10 Seconds?

 However, many other metals are more expensive than gold and have greater value in certain industries.
 These metals are often used in the production of high-end electronics and cars, making them highly sought after commodities.